bbauska/LFS171x/README.md

   <img width="50%" src="https://user-images.githubusercontent.com/41387907/138575616-4c0479e6-21cc-4e68-a45d-142a8af5c591.png"
        alt="Hyperledger Quilt"</>
 </p>
-Welcome to the Hyperledger greenhouse, an open source consortium for developing business blockchain technologies hosted by the LinuxFoundation.
+Welcome to the Hyperledger greenhouse, an open-source consortium for developing business blockchain technologies hosted by the LinuxFoundation.

-Within the greenhouse, diverse global communities collaboratively develop open source projects that uniquely approach enterprise blockchain challenges.
+Within the greenhouse, diverse global communities collaboratively develop open-source projects that uniquely approach enterprise blockchain challenges.

 These technologies can cross pollinate and interoperate just like how the community's driving the projects collaborate in an open and neutral environment.